Luxury (noun): two pillows per person.

 The resort is small enough that I felt comfortable letting my kids (9 and 11) go off together to the main site, and it was lovely to give them some independence.
 As well as the bar, restaurant and outside deck, there’s a fab little water park, a small soft play area for little ones, and two bowling lanes that they made use of to stay entertained when I was chilling out with a glass of wine in the garden.

 It would be easy to spend most of your time on the park, but there are so many wonderful places to explore.
 We didn’t make it this time, but Fistral beach is only 15 minutes away, and is an awesome place to surf and spend the day.
+I’m also fascinated by castles and old buildings, and this post about Cornish castles got added to my list of things to do next time we go.
 We did get our first introduction to crabbing at nearby Crantock, a perfect estuary beach with small pools to wade in when the tide is low.
 And a day at the Eden Project, half an hour away, is a must.
 Both my kids marvelled at the range of plants in the Rainforest dome, we ran into friends who loved the new dinosaur features, and GG and I took the ultimate thrill ride at Hang Loose – the UK’s longest zipwire.
 It’s way less scary than it looks from the top, and you really do forget the height as soon as you set off.
 Check out the view at the end of this video.
 Highly recommended.